ichim/LeafletForBlazor-NuGet/README.md

 # RealTimeMap Blazor control

-> This new control is optimized for working with streaming data.
+> RealTimeMap control is optimized for working with streaming data.
+This control will load data using multiple concurrent calls (separate threads of execution).

+## Basic configuration

+1. add LeafletForBlazor NuGet package:
+ - Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...

+ > Search and add LeafletForBlazor

+ - Tools -> NuGet Package Manager -> Package Manager Console

+       NuGet\Install-Package LeafletForBlazor

+2. add the LeafletForBlazor namespace to the project, using the @using directive

+For this, add

+        @using LeafletForBlazor

+in the **_Imports.razor** file of the project.

+3. add RealTimeMap control into Blazor Page:

+        <RealTimeMap height="460px" width="620px"></RealTimeMap>

+## Working with loading parameters

+Map loading parameters can be defined using the **LoadParameters** class.
+This class allows you to define: the location of the center of the view (default) of the map, the zoom level and others.

+1. add in code block loading parameters:

+        @code{
+            RealTimeMap.LoadParameters parameters = new RealTimeMap.LoadParameters()  //general map settings
+                {
+                    location = new RealTimeMap.Location()
+                    {
+                        latitude = 44.4501715,
+                        longitude = 26.1107672,
+                    },
+                    zoom_level = 18
+                };
+            }

+2. set the loading parameters (default map parameters) to the **RealTimeMap** control:

+       <RealTimeMap Parameters="parameters" height="460px" width="620px"></RealTimeMap>

+## RealTimeMap control events

+* **OnAfterMapLoaded** _triggered after the map has been completely loaded on the Blazor page_

+### OnAfterMapLoaded

+> **OnAfterMapLoaded (MapEventArgs value)** event is triggered after the map has been completely loaded on the blazor page.
+This event can be used when loading geometric elements (e.g. points), setting the appearance, configuring analyzes, etc.

+#### **OnAfterMapLoaded** event arguments

+1. **value._sender_**: is the reference to the RealTimeMap control
+1. **value._zoomLevel_**: is the value of the zoom level of the loaded **RealTimeMap**
+1. **value._centerOfView_**: is the location of the center of the current view in coordinates (latitude, longitude)
+1. **value._bounds_**: the coordinates of the northeast (upper right) and southwest (lower left) corners of the displayed map extent

+       public async Task onAfterMapLoaded(RealTimeMap.MapEventArgs value)
+        {
+            Console.WriteLine(value.bounds.northEast.latitude);
+            Console.WriteLine(value.bounds.northEast.longitude);
+            Console.WriteLine(value.bounds.southWest.latitude);
+            Console.WriteLine(value.bounds.southWest.longitude);
+        }

+#### Example code

+        //Blazor Page
+        <RealTimeMap height="620px" width="820px" OnAfterMapLoaded="onLoadControl" ></RealTimeMap>
+        //Code block
+        @code{
+                public async Task onLoadControl(RealTimeMap.MapEventArgs value)
+                {
+                    //where value.sender is RealTimeMap control reference
+                }
+            }

 ## Working with a single point (ex. my position)

-> A first method added to the control is movePoint(args...) which allows displaying the position of a single point.
+> movePoint(args...) method allows displaying the position of a single point.
 The method can be used to monitor one's own position.

 The movePoint() method accepts from one argument to three arguments:
  - coordinate (double[2]): point coordinate.
 For example: realTimeMap.movePoint([44.4502578, 26.1108199]).
 Latitude and Longitude in degrees, geographical coordinates;